Camp Douglas (Chicago): Command of Colonel Benjamin J. Sweet

-On May 2, 1864, the War Department appointed Colonel Sweet as commander of the camp.
+On May 2, 1864, the War Department appointed Colonel Benjamin Sweet as commander of the camp.
 He had been at the camp for seven months and wanted the post.
 (Some historians now doubt his claim to have been wounded at the battle of Perryville, because he claimed that two wounds, including a chest wound, were treated by ordinary soldiers, not doctors.
 On the other hand, other sources say that his right arm was rendered useless by the wounds.)
 In any event, Sweet transferred to the Invalid Corps.

 Sweet proved to be a strict disciplinarian who increased punishments and cut rations.
 This latter action was in line with revised War Department policy in 1864.
 He proved to be better organized in most respects and a better administrator than his predecessors.

 Colonel Sweet reinstated Colonel Strong as commander of the garrison.
 Sweet strained relations with Colonel Hoffman in the national office by refusing to live at the camp and by moving his office to downtown Chicago.
 His 12-year-old daughter, Ada, was living with him, apparently to act as his secretary.
 Confederate prisoner T. D. Henry noted that Sweet appointed "a fiend name Captain Webb [Wells] Sponable as inspector of prisoners.
 From this time forward the darkest leaf in the legends of tyranny could not possibly contain a greater number of punishments."
 Sponable's patrol force of 2 lieutenants, 10 sergeants, 20 corporals and 38 privates continued to regulate rations, cooking arrangements and work details.
 A 5-man squad was on constant patrol in Prisoner's Square.
 As Sweet was not on site, prisoners felt that the garrison soldiers would not be held accountable for their treatment.
 For some prisoners, the patrols were a benefit because they protected prisoners from each other.
 The patrols cracked down on a few guards whose actions were out of line.

 Sweet changed the rations by eliminating hominy, which he said was wasted, and candles, which he believed were used in aid of tunneling.
 Using forced labor to build new units, he placed the increasing number of prisoners' barracks on parallel streets.
 Sweet had the prisoners searched daily for contraband to be sure prisoners had no cash to bribe guards, but such hidden money was not found.
 During a prison-wide roll call on May 24, 1864, the guards confiscated excess clothing from the prisoners' barracks.